e-Learning Module

 Tools

-Procreate, Figma, Microsoft Word, Adobe (InDesign, Illustrator, After Effects), Cinema 4D, Redshift, Sketchfab, Articulate Rise 360, Mighty!
+Procreate, Figma, MS Word, Adobe (InDesign, Illustrator, After Effects), Cinema 4D, Redshift, Sketchfab, Articulate Rise 360, Mighty!
 Extension by Maestro, ElevenLabs

 Overview